alexmattingley/c5_portfolio/week3/Mobile_Forms/README.md

 - IF you have already cloned your repo:
 	- Open your console to the proper Prep-Work directory
 	- type: `git pull https://github.com/Learning-Fuze/Prep-Work.git master`
+	- Your local files should now be up to date

 ## Task 1